Nine Writing Milestones to Celebrate (and Goals to Aim For)

 One of the best milestones as a writer is when someone pays for your work.
 This is a true badge of honour: not only did your work find editorial approval, it also added sufficient value to the publication that they were willing to pay you.

-I had a couple of small short story prizes around 2007-8, but the first really exciting payment I had was when I stumbled into freelance blogging in early 2008: that opened up a whole new world for me (and, four years on, it’s why Aliventures exists).
+I had a couple of small short story prizes around 2007-8, but the first really exciting payment I had was when I stumbled into freelance blogging in early 2008: that opened up a whole new world for me.
+Many years later, the bulk of my income is still from writing for blogs.

 Try it: It can be tough to break into paying markets – but there are definitely opportunities around.
-Build up connections with writers and editors, and consider magazines, blogs and copywriting (websites, leaflets, etc for companies) as well as fiction and poetry (it’s tougher to make money from these).
+Build up connections with writers and editors, and consider magazines, blogs and copywriting (websites, leaflets, etc for companies) as well as fiction and poetry (though it’s tougher to make money from these).

 #7: First Book-Length Draft